top of page

 • Step Three: Enter the Mind’s Inner Sky – Quiet your mind and enter a still place.
 Like an orchestra conductor, bring all the noise down to silence.
 Just exist in this blank quietude.
 You’ve got nothing to do and nowhere to go.
 I call this space the inner sky.

-• Step Four: Intuition Reveals Wisdom – After a few moments, your intuition will fill this void with higher wisdom. “choppy seas make a skilled sailor,” it may say.
+• Step Four: Intuition Reveals Wisdom – After a few moments, your intuition will fill this void with higher wisdom.
+“Choppy seas make a skilled sailor,” it may say.
 “I welcome the rough days.”
 The forces inside you will return to their proper balance – the yin and yang.
 You will be able to recognize that while sunny days are lovely, you grow when the days are choppy.
 This is the declipse.

 Outgrowing growth edges can become an important habit, a vital habit of a transformational leader.